akashraj11/SpeedoCare/README.md

 ## Introduction

-> This application serves as the Python backend for a doctor appointment scheduler
+> This application serves as the Python backend for a SpeedoCare application

 ## Installation